oskargustafsson/BFF/README.md

 * How to destroy Records?
 Will they be garbage collected in their current state?

 #### Event emitter
-* JSDoc is broken
 * UTs for emitArgsAsArray()

 #### Event listener
-* JSDoc is broken
 * UTs for listenTo(anArray, ...)
 * Option: useCapture